Anupam0401/Checkers-AI/README.md

 Found a bug?
 Create an **[issue](https://github.com/Hsankesara/Draughts-AI/issues/new)**.

-**Refer to this reposrt for detailed information on the project:** [embed]https://github.com/Anupam0401/Checkers-AI/blob/master/Checkers-AI%20Report.pdf[/embed]
+**Refer to this report for detailed information on the project:** [embed]https://github.com/Anupam0401/Checkers-AI/blob/master/Checkers-AI%20Report.pdf[/embed]